FOSSEE/st-scripts/conditionals/script.rst

 In this case "pass" statement acts as a place holder for the block of code.
 It is equivalent to a null operation.
 It literally does nothing.
-So "pass" statement can be used as a null operation statement, or it can used as a place holder when the actual code implementation for a particular block of code is not known yet but has to be filled up later.
+It can used as a place holder when the actual code implementation for a particular block of code is not known yet but has to be filled up later.